techboulnp-gif/Azure-Cloud-Governance/README.md

 ![Helpdesk Delegation](https://raw.githubusercontent.com/techboulnp-gif/Azure-Cloud-Governance/main/Phase%201/05_Helpdesk_Role_Delegation.png)

-## Phase 2: Configuration & Resource Management
+##🚀 Phase 2: Configuration & Resource Management

 ###  Step 1: Security Defaults Enabled
 To establish a rigorous security baseline for the tenant, I enabled **Security Defaults** within the Microsoft Entra ID properties.
-This foundational step mandates Multi-Factor Authentication (MFA) registration for all users, protecting the organization from common identity-based threats like password spraying and phishing.
-By enabling this, we ensure that no user can bypass the security requirements regardless of their role.
+This foundational step mandates Multi-Factor Authentication (MFA) registration for all users, protecting the organization from common identity-based threats.

+> **Technical Note on Governance:** Security Defaults is an "all-or-nothing" setting.
+Enabling this technically enforces MFA for every user in the tenant regardless of role.
+It is important to note that this global setting may override more granular SSPR "Selected Group" policies, as it mandates security registration across the entire directory.
 ![Security Defaults Enabled](Phase%202/01_Security_Defaults_Enabled.png)

 ### Step 2: MFA Method Configuration
 With security defaults active, I specifically configured the **Authentication Methods** allowed for our pilot group.
 I restricted the verification methods to the **Microsoft Authenticator app** (Push Notifications).
 This provides the highest level of security and the best user experience, allowing the IT staff to approve password reset requests directly from their mobile devices without needing to manage complex SMS codes or phone calls.
 ![MFA Method Configuration](Phase%202/02_MFA_Method_Configuration.png)

 ###  Step 3: License Assignment
-Self-Service Password Reset (SSPR) for specific groups is an advanced identity management feature.
-To enable this, I activated a **Microsoft Entra ID P2 Trial**.
-I then performed a group-based license assignment, granting these premium licenses to every member of the **IT Staff Manual** group.
-This ensures that the specific security features required for SSPR are legally and technically provisioned for our pilot users.
+Self-Service Password Reset (SSPR) for specific groups is an advanced identity management feature that requires premium licensing.
+I activated a **Microsoft Entra ID P2 Trial** and performed a group-based license assignment, granting these premium licenses to every member of the **IT Staff Manual** group.

+> **Licensing Justification:** A Microsoft Entra ID P2 license is required to enable **Group-based scoping** for SSPR.
+Without this premium tier, SSPR can only be applied globally to "All" users or "None."
+This license activation is the critical step that allows us to target our specific pilot group.
 ![License Assignment](Phase%202/03_License_Assignment.PNG)

 ### Step 4: SSPR Configuration